The Cake Pattern Is Probably Not What You Need

 object UserModule extends UserRepositoryComponent with UserServiceComponent

-The pitch is compelling: compile-time verification, explicit dependencies, modular design.
-The compiler catches missing or incompatible dependencies before you ship.
-What's not to like?
+The pitch is reasonable: explicit dependencies, compile-time wiring, modular design.
+The compiler catches missing pieces before you ship.

 class UserRepository(db: Database) {